MacPaint: Release and version history

 MacPaint 2.0 was released on January 11, 1988, by Claris.
 It added many improvements to the software, including the capability to open and use up to nine documents simultaneously.
 The original MacPaint operated as a single-document application with an immovable window.
 MacPaint 2.0 eliminated this limitation, introducing a fully functioning document window, which could be sized up to 8 x 10".
 Several other features were introduced, such as a Zoom tool, MagicEraser tool for undo actions and stationary documents.
 MacPaint 2.0 was developed by David Ramsey, a developer at Claris.
 MacPaint 2.0 was sold for US$125, with a US$25 upgrade available for existing users of MacPaint.
 Claris discontinued technical support for the original MacPaint in 1989.
 Claris stopped selling MacPaint in early 1998 because of diminishing sales.

 Since 2010, MacPaint 1.3's source code (written in a combination of Assembly and Pascal) has been available through the Computer History Museum, along with the QuickDraw source code, a library to draw bitmapped graphics, due to the support of Steve Jobs.

 MacPaint inspired other companies to release similar products for other platforms; within a year a half-dozen clones existed for the Apple II and IBM PC.
-Some of these included Broderbund's Dazzle Draw for the Apple II, Mouse Systems' PCPaint for the PC, and IBM's Color Paint for the IBM PCjr.
+Some of these included Broderbund's Dazzle Draw for the Apple II, Mouse Systems' PCPaint for the PC, and IBM's Color Paint for the IBM PCjr..
+PC Paintbrush was among those early clones and was later licensed and adapted to Microsoft Paint.

 An unofficial update by Mac Aspect called MacPaint X was released for Mac OS X as a donationware beta in 2008.
 It was intended as a simple drawing program for learning to draw on a computer or for quick sketches on Apple's then current operating systems.